Primary

 Clean the bell to a solid rack position before pressing—do not rush directly into the press.
 Take a breath in rack to stabilize.
 Keep your wrist straight throughout; a bent wrist indicates poor rack position or too heavy weight.
 Press straight up along your face, keeping your forearm vertical.

-Want Kettlebell Clean and Press in your program?
+See where Kettlebell Clean and Press fits in your weekly plan

 Clean kettlebell to rack position.